-Computing services for the academic community are offered through the User Support Office of the Computer Center at the Monzón Building.
-Consulting, training, preparation of user guides and manuals plus the operation of the public computing facilities and computer equipment maintenance and repair are offered.
-A monthly newsletter Compunews is published.
+Computing services for the academic community are offered through the User Support Office of the Computer Center in the Monzón Building.
+Consulting and training services, preparation of user guides and manuals plus the operation of the public computer facilities, and computer equipment maintenance and repair services are provided.